Sam Sheppard: Verdict

 On December 21, after deliberating for four days, the jury found Sheppard guilty of second-degree murder.
 He was sentenced to life in prison.

 Family deaths

-On January 7, 1955, shortly after his conviction, Sheppard was told that his mother, Ethel Sheppard, had died from a self-inflicted gunshot.
+On January 7, 1955, shortly after his conviction, the incarcerated Sheppard was told that his mother, Ethel Sheppard, had died from a self-inflicted gunshot.
 Eleven days later, Sheppard's father, Richard Sheppard, died of a bleeding gastric ulcer and stomach cancer.
 Sheppard was permitted to attend both funerals but was required to wear handcuffs.

 On February 13, 1963, while F. Lee Bailey was pursuing the appeals process, Sheppard's former father-in-law, Thomas S. Reese, died by suicide in an East Cleveland, Ohio, motel.
-Thomas's wife had died in 1929 when their daughter Marilyn was in grade school.
+Reese's wife had died in 1929 when their daughter Marilyn was in grade school.

 Incarceration

 In 1959, Sheppard voluntarily took part in cancer studies by the Sloan Kettering Institute for Cancer Research, allowing live cancer cells to be injected into his body.